SinTan1729/chhoto-url/README.md

 #### Note:

 - The database is cleared every 15 minutes, so don't use it for anything other than testing.
-- If you host a public instance of Chhoto URL, please let know, and I'll add it to the README.
+- If you host a public instance of Chhoto URL, please let me know, and I'll add it to the README.

 # Features